 Beginner photographers will often jump to studying retouching before they have their photography and lighting skills fine-tuned.
 However, it is smarter to start with a solid photographic foundation before refining one’s post-production techniques.
 Starting off with a strong and technically correct photo will always lead to superior results than attempting to fix a badly captured image in post.

-It is helpful to know what to focus on and learn in the beginning of your journey, versus wasting time on a lot of extra advanced information that you may not even understand yet.
-So, here are some basics that will directly influence your craft and are crucial to understand in order to control how they impact your images.
+It is helpful to know what to focus on and learn at the beginning of your journey, versus wasting time on a lot of extra advanced information that you may not even understand yet.
+So, here are some basics that will directly influence your craft and are crucial to understanding in order to control how they impact your images.

 In this article, we are going to focus on several key factors and settings that you, as a photographer, should know and understand in order to create technically correct pictures.